 According to the ITIL training library, the Service Portfolio is the complete set of all services that are managed by a Service Provider.
-The service portfolio is used to manage the entire ITIL lifecycle of services for all services.
+This is used to manage the entire ITIL lifecycle of services for all services.
 A service can be in 3 fundamental stages through its lifecycle as discussed in ITIL Foundation training.

 The service can be in the ITIL Service Design or ITIL Service Strategy stage which corresponds to Service Pipeline category of the Service Portfolio.
-It can be live in the ITIL Service Operation stage or available for deployment in the ITIL Service Transition stage which corresponds to the Service Catalogue category of the Service Portfolio.
-And finally, if the service is no longer in use, it can be in Retired Services category of the Service Portfolio.
-So, these three categories constitute the Service Portfolio of a service provider organization.
-Let’s take a closer look at the three categories of the Service Portfolio.
+It can be live in the ITIL Service Operation stage or available for deployment in the ITIL Service Transition stage which corresponds to the Service Catalogue category.
+And finally, if the service is no longer in use, it can be in Retired Services category.

 Service Portfolio: Service Catalogue Category

 The first part of the service portfolio is the live services or services which are available for deployment.
 These are the services that are the current bread and butter of the IT service provider which are accessible to the customer.
 And they also create value and revenue for the service provider.
 Such services can be in various forms of statuses:

 These are the services that belongs to an organization and which are used by its customers.
 These services are grouped under the Service Catalogue of the Service Portfolio.
 The services in the Service Catalogue must be closely monitored to determine whether they are still creating value for the customer.
 Also, whether they are still aligned with the business strategy.
 If this critera is not met, Continual Service Improvement steps must be taken to understand the weaknesses of the service and corrective actions must be taken.
 If the business directive has shifted in a different direction, these services may be moved to the Retired Service category.